 The Kind Of Attitude Problems That Benefit Video Poker Play

 Professionally, this attitude problem has stood me in good stead.
-Most casinos don’t intentionally put out excellent opportunities.
+Most casinos don’t intentionally put out excellent opportunities (video poker or otherwise).
 To find good deals, you need to look between the cracks.
 In casinos, their basic program is that the players lose.
 I don’t like that program.
 Going along with that program isn’t a way to come out ahead.
 So I regularly look for exceptions and sometimes find them.
 And when I do find them, and I think the exceptions are to my benefit, I take advantage of them for as long as they exist.

 As a practical matter, the Aqua was only a small step up quality-wise, from the buffet — where I would have been welcome to wear shorts.
 Still, I preferred the Aqua and the rules allowed it — why not get what I preferred?